$3000 off saturdays | august 2023

 The biggest concern we hear often when someone is planning a wedding is in regards to price.
 And if you see a fee of $2,000 for a day of wedding coordinator who only shows up for eight hours on your wedding day, you might think that is a bit hefty.

 However, with more information, we hope you can see the number of hours that truly goes into a day of coordinator’s base package.
 For many, their work begins weeks or months before your big day.
-It includes a venue walk through, wedding timeline planning, vendor confirmation, contract review, rehearsal assistance, plus generally 14-16 hours working on your actual wedding day.
+It includes a venue walk through, wedding timeline planning, vendor confirmation, ceremony and reception information, contract review, rehearsal assistance, a planning team, plus generally 14-16 hours working on your actual wedding day.

 Throw in frequent emails and calls with you and the vendors, and all of a sudden this day of coordinator is now putting in about 40 hours of work just for you.